Silverpeas/docker-silverpeas-test/README.md

 ```
 $ ./build.sh
 ```
-this will build an image containing the latest SNAPSHOT version of Silverpeas and the latest version of Wildfly supported by Silverpeas, with the tag silverpeas-test:latest.
+this will build an image containing the latest SNAPSHOT version of Silverpeas and the latest version of Wildfly supported by Silverpeas, with the tag `silverpeas/silverpeas-test:latest`.

 Otherwise, to create an image of a given version of Silverpeas 6, you have to specify as argument both the exact version of Silverpeas and of Wildfly used by this version:
 ```